mikeakohn/w65c832/README.md

 * Z zero     (set if ALU result is 0)
 * C carry    (set if ALU result requires bit 8)

-Outside of the stutus register there is an E8 flag (added for 65C816) and a new E16 flag (added for 65C832).
+Outside of the status register there is an E8 flag (added for 65C816) and a new E16 flag (added for 65C832).

 Overflow is set if adding two positives comes out negative or adding